Tag Archive for 'film'

 The title song from New York, New York – 1977

 OK.
 So Scorsese is connected in many ways to New York, but what do I mean by the New York school of storytelling, and how is that different from the Hollywood style?
-I’ll elaborate with this aphorism I heard a while ago: When a New Yorker frowns and hits you with an f-bomb, he really means hello.
+I’ll elaborate with a variation of an aphorism I heard a while ago: When a New Yorker frowns and hits you with an f-bomb, he really means hello.
 When a Hollywood type smiles and say hello, he really means “f@#$ you.”

 I was going to use the actual swear words, both above and throughout this piece, to make a point and to convey my antipathy toward Hollywood hipsters, but I thought better of it.
 Truth be told, I felt like my initial, more caustic tone was not coming from a good place but from my anger at perceived slights from Hollywood types.